openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ## Preventing Replay of the VP Token {#preventing-replay}

-### Flows that use only Redirects

-To prevent replay attacks, Verifiable Presentation container objects MUST be linked to `client_id` and `nonce` from the Authentication Request.
+To prevent replay attacks in flows that only use redirects, Verifiable Presentation container objects MUST be linked to `client_id` and `nonce` from the Authentication Request.
 The `client_id` is used to detect presentation of Verifiable Credentials to a different party other than the intended.
 The `nonce` value binds the Presentation to a certain authentication transaction and allows the Verifier to detect injection of a Presentation in the flow, which is especially important in the flows where the Presentation is passed through the front-channel.

 Note: These values MAY be represented in different ways in a Verifiable Presentation (directly as claims or indirectly be incorporation in proof calculation) according to the selected proof format denoted by the format claim in the Verifiable Presentation container.